Angshuman-2001/Cross_domain_traffic_sign_detection/README.md

 ```
 ## Key Results & Project Highlights

-This section demonstrates the step-by-step lifecycle of the project, highlighting the initial data mismatch, the engineering solution, and the final quantitative results.
+This section highlights the most critical outputs from the notebook.
+These selected snapshots demonstrate the core problem (Domain Shift), the engineering fix, and the final quantitative improvements achieved through adaptation.

 ### 1. Datasets details(The Domain Gap)
 A snapshot of the initial dataset details.
 This highlights the fundamental differences in class distributions between the Source (US Signs) and Target (German Signs) domains before any adaptation was applied.